Practice identifying problems and solutions with an interactive clip card activity.

 This Google Interactive activity has students looking at images of problems as they happen.
 They must then click and drag an icon to identify the solution to the problem shown in the image.

-Through this activity, students will be able to identify the problem and potential solutions in a fictional text or image.
+Through this activity, students can identify the problem and potential solutions in a fictional text or image.

 Tips for Differentiation + Scaffolding